Healthy Living Items Assistance

 Healthy Living Items Assistance helps individuals in the bleeding disorders community with the cost of medically necessary items that are not affordable out-of-pocket or covered by insurance, including workout equipment that will help community members achieve a healthier lifestyle.

-Non-HFA Assistance for Insurance and Medical Expenses/Equipment
+Insurance and Medical Expenses/Equipment Assistance (Non-HFA)

 Living with a bleeding disorder can be a great financial burden among expensive treatments, health insurance costs, travel to specialty medical appointments and necessary medical equipment.
 These resources provide assistance in covering medical expenses, medications, medical items, and medical travel.